 In partnership with the University of Minnesota Bookstores, the University Libraries provides you with a list of free U of M required books.
 All books are free for U of MN - Twin Cities’ students to read online.
 Books in PDF format are available for download in their entirety.

 Check the list to see if the library already has books for your course online, for free.
+We update it about a month before each semester.

 Finding a place to study